esnible/middleware2017/exercise-7/README.md

 To re-establish settings to talk to the IBM Cloud Kubernetes cluster,

 ```
-bx cs cluster-config guestbook # Use your own cluster name if using your own account
+bx cs cluster-config middleware2017 # Use your own cluster name if using your own account
 eval $(bx cs cluster-config $(bx cs clusters | tail -n 1 | awk '{print $1}') | grep export)
 ```

-## View guestbook telemetry data
+## View cluster telemetry data

 <!--
 Establish port forwarding from local port 3000 to the Grafana instance: